Plastic Jesus (artist): "Best Buy, Useless Plastic Box", 2013

 In 2013, Plastic Jesus targeted the Best Buy chain, covertly placing black boxes that he constructed alongside the store's high priced electronics.
 The boxes had fake price tags for $99.99 and labels that read: "Useless Plastic box 1.2.
 Another gadget you don't really need.
 Will not work once you get it home.
 New model out in 4 weeks.
 Battery life is too short to be of use."
 The intention of the project was to comment on the United States' infatuation with technology and need to own its latest trends.

 Oscar Installations, 2014-ongoing

 Days before the 2014 Academy Awards, Plastic Jesus installed a life-sized golden statue of an Oscar injecting heroin in his arm in Hollywood.
 This work, controversial in and of itself for its commentary on drug use in Hollywood, made an even greater impact since actor Philip Seymour Hoffman has recently died from a heroin overdose.
-With this piece, as well as the Oscar snorting cocaine he installed the following year, Plastic Jesus focuses a spotlight on drug abuse within the entertainment industry.
+With this piece, as well as a life-sized golden Oscar snorting cocaine he installed the following year, Plastic Jesus focuses a spotlight on drug abuse within the entertainment industry.
 In 2016, Plastic Jesus installed his first female Oscar, a golden stripper referencing the objectification of women in Hollywood; in 2017, it was the rapper Kanye West re-imagined as a golden, crucified Jesus.
 In 2018, Plastic Jesus created a lifesize, golden statue of Harvey Weinstein in a bathrobe on a casting couch with an Academy Award.